Mary Kelly (artist): Selected exhibitions

-She has had major solo exhibitions at the New Museum of Contemporary Art, New York, in 1990, Generali Foundation, Vienna, in 1998, Institute for Contemporary Art, London, in 1993.
+Kelly has had major solo exhibitions at the New Museum of Contemporary Art, New York, in 1990, Generali Foundation, Vienna, in 1998, Institute for Contemporary Art, London, in 1993.
 Recent group exhibitions she had include documenta 12, Kassel, Germany, in 2007, WACK!
-Art and the Feminist Revolution, Museum of Contemporary Art, Los Angeles, in 2007, the 2004 Whitney Biennial at the Whitney Museum of American Art, New York, the 2008 Biennale of Sydney, Australia, the 2008 California Biennial, and most recently in Mary Kelly: Projects, 1973-2020 at the Whitworth Gallery in Manchester, UK, in 2011.
+Art and the Feminist Revolution, Museum of Contemporary Art, Los Angeles, in 2007, the 2004 Whitney Biennial at the Whitney Museum of American Art, New York, the 2008 Biennale of Sydney, Australia, the 2008 California Biennial, in Mary Kelly: Projects, 1973-2020 at the Whitworth Gallery in Manchester, UK, in 2011, and, most recently, in the 2024 Whitney Biennial at the Whitney Museum of American Art, New York.

 The first three parts of her influential work Post-Partum Document (1973 - 7) were shown at the Institute of Contemporary Arts in 1976.
 Interim, one of her most ambitious projects, was first shown as a complete work at the New Museum in 1990.
 In 2007 she participated in documenta in Kassel, Germany, exhibiting a mixed media installation entitled "Love Songs".
 Kelly's works are held in numerous museum collections including the Tate.
 She also participated in the first edition of Desert X in Palm Springs, California.